Noahide Seven Commandments Torah classes

 Thou shall not kill?”

-The verse in the Ten Commandment is usually translated as “Thou shall not kill,” implying that ANY killing is forbidden, including an execution of a murderer.
-This erroneous translation has been used against Capital Punishment in the USA.
+The verse in the Ten Commandment is usually translated as “Thou shall not kill,” wrongly implying that ANY killing is forbidden, including execution of a murderer.
+This erroneous translation has been used against installing Capital Punishment in the USA.

-But the Hebrew text clearly says: “Thou shall not murder!” implying that a murdered SHOULD be punished.
+But the Hebrew text clearly says: “Thou shall not murder!” implying that a murdered SHOULD be punished, possibly by execution.
+This will come clear when we discuss Noah’s Rainbow Covenant that says:

 “Whoever shed the blood of a Man,